fashioncrazy9/appsteroid-sdk-unity-documents/en/FeatureList.md

 	- [FASPlayVideo](./Specs/Spec-FASPlayVideo.md)

 #### <a name="PushNotificationForSetting">- Push Notification</a>
+To ensure a wide use of Push Notification, the following functions are provided on the Web Console.

+- Direct Message
-- Direct Message: This can be used to announce event and important game information to the entire user community from the Web Console.
+This can be used to announce event and important game information to the entire user community from the Web Console.
+It can either be sent immediately or scheduled for a specific date and time.

+- Automated Messages
-- Automated Messages: It works similarly to Direct Messages, only it will keep sending these messages as the users move into the new User Group.
+Works similarly to Direct Messages, only it will keep sending these messages as the users move into the new User Group.

+- Channels
-- Channels: Channels are way to get code to respond to a SNS push notification, and act accordingly.
+Channels are way to get code to respond to a SNS push notification, and act accordingly.
 Read more about Channels and push notifications here.

 Push message will also be distributed at the following conditions.

+* Notify users when the CSR creates a new thread.
 * Notify users when there is an update on a subscribed thread.
 * Notify users when there is a new Group Message.
 * Notify users with a new friend request/accept.
+* Notify users when there is a voice call invitation.
 * Notify users when their friend is requesting a match.

 Related information: [About Push Event](https://github.com/fresvii/appsteroid-documents/blob/master/en/EventList.md)